xcore/sw_display_controller/docs/api.rst

 SDRAM component
 +++++++++++++++

-The following defines must be configured by the user for the SDRAM component.
+The following defines must be configured for the SDRAM component based on the SDRAM used.
 The defines can be seen in the file ``sdram_configuration.h``

 .. list-table:: SDRAM Defines